mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-ext-declarative-declarative-base.markdown

 title: sqlalchemy.ext.declarative declarative_base Example Code
 category: page
 slug: sqlalchemy-ext-declarative-declarative-base-examples
-sortorder: 500031042
+sortorder: 500031045
 toc: False
 sidebartitle: sqlalchemy.ext.declarative declarative_base
-meta: Python example code for the declarative_base callable from the sqlalchemy.ext.declarative module of the SQLAlchemy project.
+meta: Python example code that shows how to use the declarative_base callable from the sqlalchemy.ext.declarative module of the SQLAlchemy project.

 declarative_base is a callable within the sqlalchemy.ext.declarative module of the SQLAlchemy project.